 Preheat the oven to 425 degrees F.

-On a baking sheet lined with parchment paper, bake chickpeas for 15-20 minutes, or until crispy.
-For extra crispiness, feel free to broil for 2-3 minutes if you like.
+On a baking sheet lined with parchment paper, bake chickpeas for 20-25 minutes, or until crisp.

 Once chickpeas are slightly cooled, assemble the wraps.
 Take 2 tortillas or wraps, and spread the guacamole on them.
 Add on the chickpeas and red onion, and drizzle with a little vegan ranch and as much buffalo sauce as you like.
 Then, add on as much romaine as you like.
 Wrap up the wraps and serve.